akashdeep000/mycreativehub/replit.md

   - Implemented responsive design with card-based layout and clean navigation
   - Email field is view-only for security reasons with explanatory text
   - All profile changes persist to database and update user session in real-time
+- July 15, 2025.
+Implemented Task Completion Tracking System:
+  - Created taskCompletionLog database table with unique constraints to prevent duplicate logging
+  - Added logTaskCompletion and getMonthlyTaskCompletions methods to storage interface
+  - Enhanced task update endpoint to log completions with category (Must Do, Should Do, Could Do) and date
+  - Added "Clear Today's Checklist" button to daily focus component with confirmation dialog
+  - Integrated monthly task completion counting in dashboard stats (changed from "This Week" to "This Month")
+  - Created API endpoints: DELETE /api/daily-focus/:date and GET /api/task-completions/:year/:month
+  - Implemented duplicate prevention: same task can only be counted once per day
+  - Connected daily checklist activity with persistent monthly statistics tracking
+  - Added comprehensive error handling and toast notifications for user feedback
+  - Task completion stats persist across sessions and automatically update monthly counters

 ## User Preferences